Skip to main content

 The effectiveness of this entire elegant system hinges on the functional capacity of the liver.
 If the liver, our primary metabolic factory, is compromised, its ability to respond to Growth Hormone is impaired.

-Hepatic dysfunction, whether it appears as or more advanced conditions, creates a state of “GH resistance.”
+Hepatic dysfunction, whether it appears as fatty liver disease or more advanced conditions, creates a state of “GH resistance.”
 In this state, the liver’s cellular machinery becomes less sensitive to the GH signal.
 Even if a GHS successfully stimulates a robust release of GH from the pituitary, a compromised liver cannot efficiently convert that signal into the production of IGF-1.

 The message is sent, but the factory is unable to execute the order.
 This bottleneck is fundamental to understanding why addressing liver health is a prerequisite for optimizing hormonal pathways.